100 Best Books of All Time

 Harry Potter and the Sorcerer’s Stone by J.K.
 Rowling

 Welcome to the wizarding world of Harry, Hermione, and Ron.
 In J.K.
 Rowling’s first installment, Harry Potter and the Sorcerer’s Stone, you will be introduced to many of the story’s most important—and entrancing—characters.
 But before you get settled into the fun of spells and potions, the action starts right away as Harry finds himself troubled by the feeling his destiny is still intertwined with his past.
-Find out the best books to read as children—and adults.

 In Cold Blood by Truman Capote